-The ECU Counselling Service provides counselling to all current ECU students to address any personal issues that impact on their academic performance.
+The ECU Counselling Service provides counselling to all current ECU students residing in Australia* to address any personal issues that impact on their academic performance.
 The service offers short to medium-term counselling (6-10 sessions per calendar year).
 Where necessary, counsellors will refer students to other agencies for specialised support or treatment.

 All appointments are booked through extension 6706 (9370 6706) and counsellors are based on the three campuses:

 Please note that consent and privacy considerations mean that we must speak directly to students to arrange appointments.
 We must gain their explicit agreement to attend, to collect personal information and to directly arrange a suitable appointment time according to their timetable.
 It is also important to note that a student is not obligated to attend an appointment when referred by a staff member and ECU Counselling cannot provide you with information about a student's attendance or progress unless the student provides us with explicit written consent to speak with you.

-An appointment is available each day at either the Mount Lawley or Joondalup campus for urgent situations, including when students are highly distressed and/or dealing with unexpected personal difficulties, such as bereavement.
+We have 30 minute appointments available each day at either the Mount Lawley or Joondalup campus for urgent situations, including when students are distressed and/or dealing with unexpected personal difficulties, such as bereavement.
 We can offer a phone appointment if triage is not available on the student's home campus and they are unable to travel to attend a face to face appointment at another campus.
 Emergencies will be prioritised according to level of need and urgency.
 As this appointment is reserved for genuine emergencies and depends on demand, students may only be seen briefly at that appointment.
 Assignment deadlines, census date and considerations for examinations are not considered urgent and regular wait times apply.

 The Human Incident Support Response process must be followed when: